 Leonard Peltier has been in jail for over 40 years now.
 The trial that sent him to jail for two life sentences was flawed.
 Amnesty International said so immediately and was joined by other human rights groups and activists.
 While special agents Coler and Williams died that day, Leonard Peltier did not do the killings.
 A major confrontation did go on for quite a while between the FBI and and the American Indian Movement.
 Many Indians were lost in this period.

 Massive support has come from the communities of film, stage and spiritual leadership and tribal leadership across the world.
 Our goal is simple and it is to ask for clemency, pure and simple.
 We are not arguing the legal case.
-We are asking from President Obama for clemency for Leonard Peltier.
+We are asking from President Trump for clemency for Leonard Peltier.
 We feel he has suffered long enough and it is the right of every American to ask for clemency by the Constitution.

 Want to GET INVOLVED?
 Go here and find out how!